 Pinnacle is the world’s third largest producer of industrial wood pellets.
 With eight production facilities in Western Canada linked by rail to ocean shipping terminals on the B.C. coast, as well as one production facility in Alabama with convenient access to ocean shipping via the U.S. Gulf Coast, Pinnacle is one of the only wood pellet suppliers with the scale and capability to serve major global utilities.
 Pinnacle is a trusted supplier of these utilities, which are expected to drive future growth in demand.
 Hawkins Wright, a leading, independent industry research body, forecasts that demand for industrial wood pellets will have a compound annual growth rate of 18% from 2017 through 2021.

 Pinnacle has established vertically-integrated operations throughout the western Canadian and the U.S. southeastern fibre baskets from wood fibre procurement contracts through to shipping contracts with reputable shippers.
 Pinnacle’s operating flexibility, strategically located production facilities, terminal operations and constant focus on operational efficiency combine to create a cost advantage relative to competitors.
 The Company is a lowest-quartile cost supplier to rapidly growing markets in both Europe and Asia.

 Pinnacle has established a strong track record of developing, constructing, commissioning and operating new production facilities, as well as expanding or converting existing production facilities, on-time and on-budget.
-The Company completed the construction of new production facilities in Entwistle, Alberta, and Smithers, B.C. during 2018, that will add approximately 525,000 metric tons of annual production capacity.
+The Company completed the construction of new production facilities in Entwistle, Alberta, and Smithers, B.C. during 2018, that added approximately 525,000 metric tonnes of annual production capacity.
 Additionally, the Company is constructing new facilities in Alberta and Alabama that will add approximately 530,000 metric tonnes of annual production capacity by mid-2021.
 Several additional project development opportunities are currently being evaluated by Pinnacle.